Inside: Need help decluttering before a move? Use these tips to get decluttered and organized to take some stress out of the moving process.

 Your new home will only hold so much stuff.
 Instead of moving everything to your new place and trying to figure out where it’s going to fit, try to cut down on the amount of stuff you actually own first.

 That way, you’ll save time and energy packing and physically moving – and have way less stuff to manage as you set up your new space.
+Whether this is your first home or just a change, either way, it can be a fresh start!

 Things to Get Rid of Before You Move